 The mechanical process of buying cryptocurrencies is not very involved (most of the time).
 However, picking the right exchange to buy through can be a little more tricky.
 There are different exchanges with different specialties, unique features, and varying fees and rates.
 This section will explore exchanges focusing on finding a beginner-friendly option.
 We also have a more in-depth Exchange Guide for those interested in getting in deeper.

 In this beginner’s guide to cryptocurrencies, we will compare the main types of exchanges by how you plan to use your cryptocurrencies.

 First, a quick word on Mining Cryptocurrencies.
 This is another way of acquiring coins.

 Buying cryptocurrencies is an obvious way of obtaining coins and tokens.
 However, it’s not the only way!
 Cryptocurrency mining can be very appealing to some.

 There is some complexity to mining, what to mine and how to mine it.
-For this reason, and the fact that it’s not the best place to begin a crypto journey, we’ve decided to create a dedicated mining guide… coming soon!
+For this reason, and because it’s not the best place to begin a crypto journey, we’ve decided to create a dedicated mining guide… coming soon!